UK Safer Internet Centre

 This website has been created to help young people and their parents understand how mobile phones, instant messaging and online profiles are all digital extensions of who we are.
 It aims to provide young people with information the tools to help people think about what is, or is notokay in their digital relationships and the tools to resist peer pressure.

 Google Family Safety Centre

 Provides parents and teachers with practical tools to help them choose what content their children see online.
 Look out for the video tips on how to set up safe searching on Google and YouTube.

-N.B Each of the search engines including the top 5 e.g. Yahoo, Virgin, Bing! (formerly MSN) ASK and Aol will have their own internet safety pages.
+Each search engine will have its own internet safety pages.
 You can search for these on the home page.